Cross-border health centre for Mali/Burkina Faso

-The mood as the white ribbon finally floats to the dusty ground is one of celebration.
-Kafougouna Koné, the scissors still in his hand, is beaming.
-And it’s small wonder – with his symbolic ribbon-cutting gesture, the Malian Minister for Local Communities has just opened the new cross-border health centre located between the villages of Wanian in Mali and Ouarokuy in Burkina Faso.
+On 17 February 2012, as the white ribbon finally floats to the dusty desert ground, the mood is one of celebration.
+Kafougouna Koné, Mali’s Interior Minister, is beaming.
+And little wonder – with his symbolic ribbon-cutting gesture, he has just opened the new cross-border health centre located between the villages of Wanian in Mali and Ouarokuy in Burkina Faso.

-The first of its kind, this project has come about as part of the African Union’s border management programme.
+This project, unique to date, has come about as part of the African Union’s border management programme.
 To deflect conflict, the programme works to establish and demarcate land and sea borders as well as promote cross-border cooperation.
-Since 2008, the Federal Foreign Office has provided around 15 million euro to support the programme, which is implemented by Germany’s Gesellschaft für Internationale Zusammenarbeit, or GIZ.
-Speaking at the opening of the new centre, German Ambassador to Mali Karl Flittner also commended the initiative as: “an important and sound basis for peaceful coexistence between the people living on both sides of the border”.
+Since 2008, the Federal Foreign Office has provided around 17 million euros to support the programme, which is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

 The goal of regional reconciliation

 Coexistence was not always peaceful here.
-Koné and his Burkina Faso counterpart, Toussaint Abel Coulibaly, still remember the border conflicts that for many years marred relations between their two countries.
-In the 1980s, Mali and Burkina Faso frequently found themselves on the brink of war.
-Both sides are determined that those times must never be allowed to return.
-The health centre has a key role to play here in furthering regional reconciliation.
+Several times in the 1980s, Mali and Burkina Faso found themselves on the brink of war.
+Mali’s Interior Minister and his Burkina Faso counterpart were determined that those times must never be allowed to return.

 At the health centre’s opening ceremony